rydmike/rydmike.github.io/blog_layout_and_theming.md

 ## Why Another Theming Example?

-The "right", or at least easy way to effectively theme a Flutter application is a bit of a confusion and frustration point for many new, and even seasoned Flutter developers.
+The "right", or at least easy way to effectively theme a Flutter application is a bit confusing and frustration point for many new, and even seasoned Flutter developers.
 I recently came across this issue [report and question](https://github.com/flutter/flutter/issues/92209).
-It inspired me to rework the [Tweet thread](https://twitter.com/RydMike/status/1445573217272299522) I did about it earlier to a [Gist comment doc](https://gist.github.com/rydmike/f2f45a57d4998f3c61d3fa197b5a7370#gistcomment-3934255), just to answer the question.
-And now also to this easier to read formatted article.
-This article also elaborates further on several points.
+It inspired me to rework this [Tweet thread](https://twitter.com/RydMike/status/1445573217272299522) I did about it earlier, to a
+[Gist comment doc](https://gist.github.com/rydmike/f2f45a57d4998f3c61d3fa197b5a7370#gistcomment-3934255),
+just to answer the question.
+And now also to this easier to read and better formatted article, that also elaborates further on several points.

 ## Used example

 The example in this article can be run and tested in DartPad [here](https://dartpad.dev/?id=f2f45a57d4998f3c61d3fa197b5a7370&null_safety=true), and its source code is available in a GIST [here](https://gist.github.com/rydmike/f2f45a57d4998f3c61d3fa197b5a7370).

 # The Challenge - Constrained Center Layout